 There are ‘homographic puns’, when one word can be pronounced in two different ways – caution, putting this type of pun on paper can make you tear up – and there are homonymic puns, when words are spelt the same way and sound the same, but have two different meanings.
 For example, when Isaac Newtoe has a lightbulb moment, it means he’s very bright.

 ‘Compound puns’ contain at least a couple of word tricks, while ‘recursive puns’ only reveal themselves to those in the know, which is why science-lovers chuckle when our Albert mug character ponders the theory of relativi-tea.

-If this sounds like it rings your bell, there’s also a national event held in the UK.
-Competitors take on glorious names, such as ‘The Pundertaker’ and ‘Thor, God of Punder’, and stand in a boxing ring slinging zingers inspired by a seemingly punending list of topics.
+If you’re a big lover of puns, you could put your skills to the test at the UK Pun Championships, which are held in Leicester each year.
+Competitors take on glorious names, such as ‘The Pundertaker’ and ‘Thor, God of Punder’, and stand in a boxing ring slinging zingers inspired by a seemingly pun-ending list of topics

 Of course, you don’t need to enter a national competition to show off your punbelievable word play skills.
 Take your inspiration from our heelarious products and have a little fun with your own name.
 We’d love to see what you come up with over on Twitter. @ChattyFeet #punbelievable